-Twist the handle beneath steering wheel and make the notch align to $\mathbb{D}$ .
+Twist the handle beneath steering wheel and make the notch align to $\hbox{\it log}$.

-(2) Small lamp goes out
+(2) Head lamp goes out

-Twist the handle just the opposite direction described as above.
+Twist the handle just the opposite until the notch being aligned to \bigcirc .

-4) HAZARD LAMP SWITCH
+4) HAZARD LAMP SWITCH (option)

-- (1) Use for parking, or loading machine. - If the switch is left ON for a long time, the battery may be discharged.
+- (1) Use when emergency situation or while loading operation. - If the switch is left on for a long time while the engine does not run, the battery would be dead (discharged).